balliegojr/iron-carrier/README.md

 ## Ignoring files
 Each root folder can have a **.ignore** file with glob patterns to ignore files, the file must be always located at the root.
-This file is **NOT** synchronized between peers, you need to write the file manually for every peer you want to synchronize

 ## Configuration File